Sean Harris: Television

 In 2009, he played corrupt Detective Inspector Bob Craven in Channel 4's critically acclaimed Red Riding trilogy, and as photographer Anton Blair in Dean Cavanagh's comedy series, Svengali.

 In the BBC TV drama Five Daughters (2010), Harris portrayed Brian Tobin, co-founder of the drug treatment facility, The Iceni Project, based in Suffolk.
 In preparing to play Tobin, Harris followed the real Brian Tobin around during pre-production.

 From 2011 to 2013, Harris appeared as the assassin Micheletto in The Borgias, a series created by Neil Jordan.
-In 2013, he starred as Stephen Morton in the Channel 4 drama Southcliffe, for which Harris would win a British Academy of Film and Television Arts award for Best Actor in 2014.
+In 2013, he starred as Stephen Morton in the Channel 4 drama Southcliffe, for which Harris won a BAFTA award for Best Actor in 2014.
 He also played Joss Merlyn in the poorly received BBC adaptation of Jamaica Inn, which became a subject of controversy and made national news over its mumbling cast and other sound problems.

+He appears as the disfigured former soldier turned terrorist mastermind Jacob Pearce in the 2024 French/British action thriller series Paris Has Fallen.